rollbear/trompeloeil/docs/CookBook.md

 The second template parameter can be used for [SFINAE](https://en.cppreference.com/w/cpp/language/sfinae) constraints  on the `T`.
-As an example, every types that has a formatter for the  excellent [`fmt`](https://fmt.dev/latest/index.html) library, can be printed using a custom SFINAE:d printer like:
+As an example, every type that has a formatter for the  excellent [`fmt`](https://fmt.dev/latest/index.html) library, can be printed using a custom SFINAE:d printer like: